2022 EFL play-offs: Semi-finals

 The final table was confirmed after the final matchday on 30 April 2022, Milton Keynes Dons had already guaranteed a place in the play-offs and would have been promoted if they had a better result than Rotherham United.
 Sheffield Wednesday and Sunderland won their games against Portsmouth and Morecambe respectively to finish 4th and 5th.
 Wycombe Wanderers beat Burton Albion and due to Plymouth Argyle losing to MK Dons, Wycombe finished 6th and Plymouth finished 7th.
-It meant that Wycombe would play MK Dons and Sunderland would play Sheffield Wednesday in the first legs, and vice versa in the second legs.
+It meant that Wycombe played MK Dons and Sunderland played Sheffield Wednesday in the first legs, and vice versa in the second legs.

 First leg

 Second leg

 Wycombe Wanderers won 2–1 on aggregate.

 Sunderland won 2–1 on aggregate.